kumarsaurabhyadav/SlotSwapper/README.md

 3. User A sees User B's slot and requests a swap, offering their Tuesday slot
 4. User B receives a real-time notification
 5. User B accepts the swap
-6. Both calendars are automatically updated
+6. Both calendars are automatically updated - User A now has Wednesday slot, User B has Tuesday slot

 ## ✨ Features